ml-opt/dnn_opt/README.md

 1. `::layers::fully_connected`

 Extending new layers is straight-forward.
 I'll include more documentation about the currently implemented layers and how to create new layers in the future.
 If you have any question please refer to the documentation in the code, everything is in there.

-### Generators

-Many population-based optimization methods require to randomly initialize its population. dnn_opt provides a mechanism to determine how to randomly generate the parameters of the solutions.
-This define the search space.
-All the parameter generators derive form the base class `::generator` and reside under the namespace `::generators::`.
-You are free to use the followings:

-1. `::generators::normal` generate numbers with normal distribution in a given interval
-2. `::generators::uniform` generate numbers with uniform distribution in a given interval
-3. `::generators::group` generate numbers from a sequence of generators, you can use it to generate different dimensions of a solution vector with different distributions.

-Extending new generators is straight-forward.
-I'll include more documentation about this but until that, you can refer to the documentation in the code.

 ### Error functions